notepad-plus-plus/npp-usermanual/content/docs/plugin-communication.md

 ---

 #### [2047] **NPPM_GETCURRENTDOCINDEX**
-*Retrieves the current index of the current view.*
+*Retrieves the current index of the given view.*

 **Parameters**: